Saint Isidora: Flight from monastery

-Upon Piteroum's departure, treatment of Isidora changed dramatically within the monastery, as the sisters continued to ask her for forgiveness and began to revere Isidora as blessed.
-However, after a few days, unable to bear the glory and honor bestowed by the sisters, and burdened by their apologies, Isidora left the monastery.
+Upon Pitirim's departure, treatment of Isidora changed dramatically within the monastery, as the sisters continued to request her forgiveness and began to revere her as blessed.
+However, after a few days, unable to bear the glory and honor bestowed upon her and burdened by their apologies, Isidora left the monastery.

 Later life and death

 After leaving the monastery, Isidora essentially disappeared.
-No stories, records or texts exist that indicate where she might have traveled to, how she lived, or how she died.
-Most modern scholarship suggests she died no later than the year 365 AD.
+No stories, records or texts exist that indicate where she might have traveled, how she lived or how she died.
+Most modern scholarship suggests that she died no later than the year 365 AD.

 Canonization

 The date of canonization for Saint Isidora is unknown.
-Having lived before the Sacred Congregation of Rites founded by Pope Sixtus V in 1588 (now the Congregation for the Causes of Saints), the records of Isidora's canonization have been lost if ever they existed.
-During Isidora's life time, the process for canonization fell under Pre-Congregation, where designates for Sainthood could be canonized by a local bishop or primate based on devotion, which is likely what took place with her cause.
+Having lived before the Sacred Congregation of Rites founded by Pope Sixtus V in 1588 (now the Congregation for the Causes of Saints), the records of Isidora's canonization have been lost and may not have existed.
+During Isidora's lifetime, the process for canonization fell under Pre-congregation, in which designates for sainthood could be canonized by a local bishop or primate based on devotion, which is likely the means by which Isidora became a saint.

 The feast day of Isidora is celebrated by both the Eastern Orthodox Church and Roman Catholic Church on 10 May and 1 May respectively.